 How do tax refunds work in Australia?

-You need to lodge your tax return by the 31st October (or you may be eligible for an extension beyond this date if you are registered with a tax accountant by 31st October).
-The return will take approximately two weeks to process – your agent can track the progress of your return for you.
+Your tax return must be filed by October 31. (or you may be eligible for an extension beyond this date if you are registered with a tax accountant by 31st October).
+The processing of the return will take about two weeks; your agent can keep you updated on its status.

 How to maximise your tax return?